indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

         ...
 6 more
 ```

-You need to run the `install` tool with the option `-Q` to ignore the database version
+You need to run the `install` tool with the option `-Q` to ignore the database version.
 ```bash
 sudo -u opennms /opt/opennms/bin/install -disQ
 ```

-Verify the language of the installed iplike function
+Verify the language of the installed iplike function.
 ```bash
 [rocky@rocky-dev iplike]$ psql -U my-hzn-user -d my-hzn-db -h localhost Password for user my-hzn-user: